Under new government guidelines regarding the use of some dental treatment equipment being prohibited, we have to close operationally for the moment.

 Should you have any emergency situations arising from dental treatment at Perfect Profiles clinics, please call us on 07437 948476.

 Should you have a general dental emergency, please visit: https://www.nhs.uk/common-health-questions/dental-health/how-can-i-access-an-nhs-dentist-in-an-emergency-or-out-of-hours/.

-Endodontics is a field of dentistry that treats infection at the centre of the tooth.
-A root canal procedure is the most common treatment performed by an endodontist.
+Endodontics is a field of dentistry where infections that occur at the centre of the teeth are treated.
+Root canal treatment is the most common procedure that is performed by an endodontist.

-The endodontic root canal treatment is often referred to by the same name, although endodontists and others in the dental field refer to it as a root canal procedure, therapy, or surgery.
+The root canal treatment is often referred to by the same name as the field of dentistry, although endodontists refer to it as a root canal procedure, therapy or surgery.

 Teeth are made up of three layers – the enamel, the dentine and the pulp.
 If the pulp becomes infected, the infection can spread through the root canal system of the tooth and can be very painful.
 If root canal treatment is not carried out, the infection will spread and can result in the tooth needing to be extracted.

 It is very important to visit a dentist or an endodontist when you first start to experience any of the above symptoms.
 An x-ray is often needed when root canal problems are suspected.
 This is to detect how close the damage is to the nerve inside the pulp chamber of the tooth.